sahandevs/JumpKingPlus/_docs/modding/configuration.md

 ## Compatibility
 <span class="do-i-need-it">optional (!)</span>

-contains all the details to check if a level is compatible with the running Jump King version.
+contains all the details to check if a level is compatible with the running Jump King Plus version.

 As of now, this is optional, but it's strongly recommended to write this too since <strong>this might become mandatory in the future</strong>.